Honey-Teriyaki Salmon with Cauliflower Rice

 Salmon is my go-to fish, are fantastic sources of DHA, the omega-3 fatty acid that is essential for brain development.
 I rotate through all my salmon recipes, some of my favorites are Maple Soy Glazed Salmon, Healthy Salmon Quinoa Burgers, Seattle Asian Salmon Bowls, and Gochujang Glazed Salmon, just to name a few!

 I’ll take wild salmon over farmed any day, preferably Alaskan.
 I usually get disappointed when I order out because I know I can make it better.
 The reasons are, they usually overcook it, and many restaurants don’t have wild salmon as an option.
 This makes all, and I mean ALL, the difference in quality, taste and the health benefits.

 - You can marinate this for 10 minutes, or as long as 8 hours.

 - If using frozen salmon, thaw in the refrigerator the night before.

 - Always buy salmon from your trusted fishmonger.
-If the fish is previously frozen, it’s best to buy it fresh and that yourself.
+It’s best to buy it fresh and freeze yourself.